ht-coding/NC-News-Frontend/README.md

 <a href="https://htncnews.netlify.app/"> <img src="https://api.netlify.com/api/v1/badges/84099366-2cd6-4922-8a0a-f39a04f2fcfe/deploy-status" alt="Netlify Status"></a>
 </p>

+> [!NOTE]
+> This is a full stack project.
+The backend repository for this project can be found here: https://github.com/captainharrie/NC-news.

+## Live Demo
+A demo version of the API is hosted at https://htncnews.netlify.app/.
+> [!WARNING]
+> The first request you make to the API may take a minute or so to resolve as the demo server spins up.
+The server will spin down if there haven't been any requests to the API in the last 15 minutes.
+After the server starts, there shouldn't be any more delays.

+---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)